FernVR/mosaic/README.md

         1. Easily understand the main purpose of the site and learn more about the community.
         2. Easily navigate throughout the site to find content I'm looking for.
-        3. Look at the community page to see whats happening and who gets involved.
+        3. Look at the community page to see what events or meetings are happening locally.

     -   #### Returning Visitor Goals